Legally Blonde: Plot

 Callahan attempts to seduce Elle, who assumes that is why he recruited her.
 She briefly quits in disgust and tells Emmett what happened.
-After learning of Callahan's behavior, Brooke replaces him with Elle under Emmett's guidance, as law students may appear in court only under the supervision of a licensed attorney.
+After learning of Callahan's behavior, Brooke replaces him with Elle under Emmett's guidance, as law students may act in court under the supervision of a licensed attorney.

-While cross-examining Brooke's stepdaughter, Chutney, Elle eventually discovers a significant inconsistency in her story: Chutney testified she was home during her father's murder but did not hear the gunshot because she was in the shower after getting her hair permed that morning.
+While cross-examining Brooke's stepdaughter Chutney, Elle eventually discovers a significant inconsistency in her story: Chutney testified she was home during her father's murder but did not hear the gunshot because she was in the shower after getting her hair permed that morning.
 Elle explains washing permed hair within the first 24 hours would deactivate the ammonium thioglycolate, pointing out Chutney's curls are still intact.
-Chutney admits her culpability in her father's death because she was frustrated at having a stepmother her own age.
+Chutney admits her frustration at having a stepmother her own age, inadvertently confessing she shot her father after mistaking him for Brooke.

 With Brooke exonerated, the media hail Elle's involvement.
 Warner asks Elle to take him back since she has proven herself, but she rejects him, realizing he is shallow and a "complete bonehead".
 However, she and Vivian become best friends, especially after Vivian dumps Warner.
 Elle gives the graduation speech two years later, while Warner graduates with no honors, job offers, or girlfriend.
 Emmett has started his law firm, with plans to propose to Elle later that night.